csipsz/cli-school-project/README.md

 # CliProjectLuca

-Welcome to your new gem!
+Welcome to the Ghibli Data Gem!

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli_project_luca`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation